 We love sharing these ideas and all our adventures.
 It’s a cross between a digital scrapbook, a way to share the fun things we do with our family and friends, near and far.
 We hope you have a Summer filled with fun too and set an intention to spend the summer this way, instead of buying toys!

 This past month we began simplifying the kids items in our home.
 We have three girls, and a boy on the way, with very different interests and age levels.
 A typical toy area in our home might include fairy princess wings, crayons, space toys, and legos.
-The toys in our house were a major clutter problem.
+The toys in our house are a major clutter problem.
 Honestly, I think a lot of that was not their fault, but mine.
 I really wanted to give them every learning opportunity.
 However, I realized I may have gone too far when my sister suggested I could open a small children’s library.

 This past Halloween, we actually took all of the old books to a Halloween Trunk or Treat, and we gave out books to the kids.
 Finding a unique way to share old toys and books can actually be very fun for kids.
 The smiles we received were a memory that I will never forget to include the smiles from the parents.
 My girls realized how rewarding it can be to give someone something you no longer use.
 My oldest daughter’s teacher actually complimented us on the idea, saying it was the most memorable “treat” her own children received.